 Beginning a College Transcript

-When a student enrolls in her first college-level course, she is initiating a new academic permanent record, her college transcript.
+When a student enrolls in his/her first college-level course, he/she is initiating a new academic permanent record, his/her college transcript.
 Low or failing grades earned while still in high school can have a permanent impact on a student’s academic future.
 For students planning to continue their education at TC3, poor performance can also put Academic Standing and Financial Aid eligibility in jeopardy.
 Before registering for courses, students and parents should read the Implications of Beginning a College Transcript.

 Dropping or Withdrawing from a Concurrent Enrollment Course